SkylarWatson/visualizing-empowerment/README.md

 `empowerment-visualization.xlsx` is a spreadsheet to graph the data provided from the Circles in Soup exercise, where the theme is empowerment.

-Circles in Soup is an activity that was introduced by [Diana Larsen]( https://twitter.com/DianaOfPortland ) as a retrospective technique.
+Circles and Soup is an activity that was introduced by [Diana Larsen]( https://twitter.com/DianaOfPortland ) as a retrospective technique.

 This spreadsheet was a collaboration of work done by Mathew Carlson, Mike Vitale, and Skylar Watson.